xmos/lib_audio_dsp/readme.rst

 * adders, subtractors, gains, volume controls and mixers
 * delays and reverb.

-See the :ref:`programming guide<programming_guide_introduction>` for usage details and getting started.

 .. end-introductory-statement

+See the `XMOS website <https://www.xmos.com/develop/dsp#software>`_ for usage details and getting started.

 Software version
 ****************